Clinics & Services

 Contraceptive Services/Family Planning

-A full range of contraceptive services are provided by the Practice including long Acting Contraceptives (coils, implants and injections).
-All GPs and Practice Nurses are qualified to give contraceptive advice, Dr McDermott and Dr Robertson can fit coils and insert contraceptive implants.
-Please make an appointment with the doctor or nurse of your choice if you wish to discuss contraception.
-If you are considering an implant, please make an appointment with Dr McDermott or Dr Robertson.
-Emergency contraception is available by appointment with any Practice Nurse or GP and, more appropriately, by accessing a same day minor illness appointment.
+A full range of contraceptive services are provided by the Practice including long acting contraceptives (coils, implants and injections).
+All GPs and Practice Nurses are qualified to give contraceptive advice.
+Dr McDermott and Dr Robertson can fit coils and insert contraceptive implants.
+If you are considering either of these methods please make an appointment with either of them.
+All other contraceptive methods can be discussed with any other GP or nurse.
+Emergency contraception is available through most local pharmacies, Chalmers sexual health clinic (0131 536 1070) or by appointment at the Practice.

 Cryotherapy Clinic (warts & veruccas)